Table of Contents Show

 Most of us are familiar with the traditional process of selling a home.
 First, you hire a real estate agent and have them list your home for sale, usually through a local multiple listing service (RLS or MLS) and various consumer platforms.
 Then you wait for other agents or brokers to see the listing and bring their buyers to view it.
 But what if we told you there was another way?
-A way in which you can test your asking price and maintain your privacy.
-Welcome to the world of pocket listings, a lesser-known and sneaky way to sell your home.
+A way to test your asking price and maintain your privacy.
+Welcome to pocket listings, a lesser-known and sneaky way to sell your home.

 What is a Pocket Listing?What is a Pocket Listing?

-This is a property that is technically for sale but won’t show up on any MLS sites.
+This is technically a for-sale property but won’t appear on any MLS sites.
 Try to search for it online, and you won’t find it.
 Instead, the seller’s agent in charge of the pocket listing will try to sell the property privately, usually through their contacts.
-By most estimates, pocket listings only make up about 10% of all national listings.
-It’s a very niche section of the real estate market that deals mostly in high-end real estate that needs a very particular buyer.
+Pocket listings only make up about 10% of all national listings, by most estimates.
+It’s a very niche section of the real estate market that deals primarily in high-end real estate that needs a particular buyer.

 Why Would Someone Use Pocket Listings?Why Would Someone Use Pocket Listings?